Macoron/macoron.github.io/_projects/11_whisper_unity.md

 category: open source
 ---

-Unity3d bindings for the <a href="https://github.com/ggerganov/whisper.cpp">whisper.cpp</a>.
+Open-source Unity3d bindings for the <a href="https://github.com/ggerganov/whisper.cpp">whisper.cpp</a>.
 It provides high-performance inference of <a href="https://github.com/openai/whisper">OpenAI's Whisper</a> automatic speech recognition (ASR) model running on your local machine.

 Main features: